-Junior colleges, often independent, church-related schools, usually offer associate degrees in arts of sciences that can be transferred to a four-year college.
+Other Community colleges, can be independent, church-related schools, usually offering associate degrees in arts of sciences that can be transferred to a four-year college.

 TYPES OF PROGRAMS

 Associate in Applied Science (A.A.S.) degrees are terminal, or not transferable, and are meant to lead directly to employment in fields such as nursing, real estate, or engineering technology.